paulotto/LaTeXTrans/README.md

 </p>
 </div>

 **LaTeXTrans is a structured LaTeX document translation system based on multi-agent collaboration.
-The system leverages large language models to directly translate preprocessed LaTeX source code.
-Through a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator—it ensures format preservation, layout consistency, reference redirect and terminology uniformity, achieving end-to-end translation from the original LaTeX source to the translated PDF.
-Please refer to our published paper [LaTeXTrans: Structured LaTeX Translation with Multi-Agent Coordination](https://arxiv.org/abs/2508.18791) for a more detailed system introduction.**
+It directly translates LaTeX code and generates translated PDFs with high fidelity to the original layout.
+The primary application of LaTeXTrans is *arXiv paper translation*.
+Unlike traditional document translation methods (e.g., PDF translation), which often break formulas and formatting, LaTeXTrans leverages LLM to translate preprocessed LaTeX sources and employs a workflow composed of six agents—Parser, Translator, Validator, Summarizer, Terminology Extractor, and Generator—to achieve the following goals:**

+ - <u>**Preserve the integrity of formulas, layout, and cross-references**</u>
+ - <u>**Ensure consistency in terminology translation**</u>
+ - <u>**Support end-to-end conversion from original LaTeX source to translated PDF**</u>

+**With LaTeXTrans, researchers and students can obtain higher-quality paper translations without worrying about formatting confusion or missing content, thus reading and understanding arXiv papers more efficiently.**

+**The figure below illustrates the system architecture of LaTeXTrans.
+For a more detailed introduction, please refer to our published paper [LaTeXTrans: Structured LaTeX Translation with Multi-Agent Coordination](https://arxiv.org/abs/2508.18791).**

 <img src="./main-figure.jpg" width="1000px"></img>